mattmallencode/crm/README.md

 ## Project Reflection

-This chapter will serve as a reflection on the 12 weeks we as a team spent working on our project, highlighting the difficulties we experienced and the engineering tradeoffs we had to consider while developing Sherpa CRM.
+This chapter will serve as a reflection on the 12 weeks we as a team spent working on our project, highlighting the difficulties we experienced and the engineering trade offs we had to consider while developing Sherpa.

 ### Difficulties

-This section outlines the difficulties and challenges we individually and as a team encountered in the process of developing Sherpa CRM.
+This section outlines the difficulties and challenges we individually and as a team encountered in the process of developing Sherpa.

 + __Turbo__
 	+ Implementing Turbo in our application proved to be difficult.
 Our goal was to have our whole application using Turbo to increase the performance of our web application and to ensure a smooth user experience while using Sherpa.
 Due to a lack of documentation online regarding Turbo, we had to go through a lot of trial and error when implementing Turbo.
 Therefore, this was time consuming and proved frustrating at times when encountering unexpected behaviours.
 But once completed the benefit of Turbo was evident with the smooth performance of our web application.